alpakeno/DePlayEnabler/README.md

 # Extra:

-To browse all folders, type the root path only, for example ux0: without a any folder name.
+To browse all folders, type the root path only, for example ux0: without any folder name.

 To disable the plugin, change sd0 or ux0 path, go to and open 'ur0:tai/deplayenabler.txt' using VitaShell.